webdevsuperfast/ra-widgets-bundle/README.md

 ## Installation

 1. Download latest release from [GitHub](https://github.com/webdevsuperfast/ra-widgets-bundle/releases) repository.
-2. Extract and rename it to `recommendwp-widgets`.
+2. Extract and rename it to `ra-widgets-bundle`.
 3. Copy or move the folder to your `plugins` folder.
 4. Activate.
 [SiteOrigin Widgets Bundle](https://wordpress.org/plugins/so-widgets-bundle/) must be installed and activated first.